‘Prison Break’ Season 5: Creator Says ‘There Will Be Deaths,’ Hints Season 6

 His response has fans fearing for the lives of the group who will make their way to Yemen to break Michael out of prison and get him safely out of the country, which is no easy task.

-In the line of fire are Michael’s brother himself, Lincoln (Dominic Purcell) and his best friend, Sucre (Amaury Nolasco).
+In the line of fire are Michael’s brother Lincoln (Dominic Purcell) and his best friend, Sucre (Amaury Nolasco).
 Both men will not think twice about taking the chance to save him no matter how dangerous it could become.

-Many will be heartbroken to see either one of them go so fans could only hope they make it out alive in Prison Break Season 5.
+Many will be heartbroken to see either one of them go, so fans could only hope they make it out alive in Prison Break Season 5.
 This is not, however, guaranteed.

 In another tweet, Scheuring even teased the possibility that Prison Break Season 5 might see Lincoln become the goner this time.
 Considering what he is about to do, he definitely puts himself in harm’s way.